dbrattli/Expression/README.md

 ## Resources and References

+A collections and resources that were used as reference and inspiration for creating this library.

 - F# (http://fsharp.org)
 - Get Started with F# (https://aka.ms/fsharphome)
 - F# as a Better Python - Phillip Carter - NDC Oslo 2020